Lorraine Harvey

 For initial legal advice contact our Law Society Accredited Children Law Solicitors.

-An experienced parental alienation specialist can help you decide what additional help to ask the court to provide for.
+An experienced child law specialist can help you decide what additional help to ask the court to provide.

 If you think your child has been influenced or turned against you, one of our specialist Family Law Solicitors can help you.